cxntered/quartz/README.md

 # Install dependencies
 $ yarn install

-# Run the development server
+# Rename .env.example to .env and fill in the values
+$ mv .env.example .env
-$ yarn dev
+$ code .env

 # Build the website
 $ yarn build